Is My Landlord Responsible For Damage to My Property?

 Timely Repairs

-If your condo needs repair, the landlord must fix any disorder as soon as possible, not weeks or even months later.
+If your condo needs repair, the landlord must fix any disorder as soon as possible, not weeks or months later.

 Pests